-- marked (default setting) - The Flow control on the port is active. - The sending and evaluating of pause packets (full-duplex operation) is activated on the port. - □ To enable the flow control in the device, also activate the Flow control function in the Switching > Global dialog.
+The Flow control on the port is active.

+The sending and evaluating of pause packets (full-duplex operation) or collisions (half-duplex operation) is activated on the port.

+□ To enable the flow control in the device, also activate the Flow control function in the Switching > Global dialog.